 What are the rights of proxies under the Corporations Act?

-A proxy appointed to attend and vote for a member has the same rights as the member to:

-- speak at the meeting

-- vote (but only to the extent allowed by the appointment), and

-- join in a demand for a poll

-Be aware that:

-- the constitution of a non-charitable CLG may provide that a proxy is not entitled to vote on a show of hands (however, the Corporations Act says they may still make or join in the demand for a poll) - a proxy who is not entitled to vote on a resolution as a member, may vote as a proxy for another member who is able to vote, if their appointment specifies the way they are to vote on the resolution and they vote that way - unless the constitution says otherwise, a proxy's authority to speak and vote for a member at a meeting is suspended while the member is present at the meeting, and - · even if, before the proxy votes: - the appointing member dies - the member is mentally incapacitated - the member revokes the proxy's appointment - the member revokes the authority under which the proxy was appointed by a third party, or - the member transfers the share over which the proxy was held, a vote cast by the proxy will be valid, unless the CLG received written notice of the matter before the start or resumption of the meeting.
+A proxy appointed to attend and vote for a member has the same rights as the member to: speak at the meeting vote (but only to the extent allowed by the appointment), and join in a demand for a poll Be aware that: the constitution of a non-charitable CLG may provide that a proxy is not entitled to vote on a show of hands (however, the Corporations Act says they may still make or join in the demand for a poll) a proxy who is not entitled to vote on a resolution as a member, may vote as a proxy for another member who is able to vote, if their appointment specifies the way they are to vote on the resolution and they vote that way unless the constitution says otherwise, a proxy's authority to speak and vote for a member at a meeting is suspended while the member is present at the meeting, and even if, before the proxy votes: the appointing member dies the member is mentally incapacitated the member revokes the proxy's appointment the member revokes the authority under which the proxy was appointed by a third party, or the member transfers the share over which the proxy was held, a vote cast by the proxy will be valid, unless the CLG received written notice of the matter before the start or resumption of the meeting.
 What rules must proxies follow?

-Under the Corporations Act, if an appointment of a proxy specifies the way the proxy is to vote on particular resolution:

-- the proxy does not need to vote on a show of hands, but if they do so, the proxy must vote according to the terms of the appointment - if the proxy has two or more appointments that specify different ways to vote on the resolution, the proxy must not vote on a show of hands - if the proxy is the chair of the meeting at which the resolution is voted on, the proxy must vote on a poll, and must vote that way, and - if the proxy is not the chair the proxy need not vote on the poll, but if they do so, the proxy must vote that way

-The Corporations Act contains restrictions on proxy voting by key management personnel and related parties of the company.

-When can a proxy be transferred to a chair?
+Under the Corporations Act, if an appointment of a proxy specifies the way the proxy is to vote on particular resolution: the proxy does not need to vote on a show of hands, but if they do so, the proxy must vote according to the terms of the appointment if the proxy has two or more appointments that specify different ways to vote on the resolution, the proxy must not vote on a show of hands if the proxy is the chair of the meeting at which the resolution is voted on, the proxy must vote on a poll, and must vote that way, and if the proxy is not the chair the proxy need not vote on the poll, but if they do so, the proxy must vote that way The Corporations Act contains restrictions on proxy voting by key management personnel and related parties of the company.
+When can a proxy be Under the Corporations Act, if the proxy appointment specifies: transferred to a chair? the way the proxy is to vote on a particular resolution the appointed proxy is not the Chair, and the appointed proxy is either not present or does not vote, then the Chair is deemed to have been appointed as the proxy for the purposes of voting in a poll on the motion.